canfar/openstack-sandbox/doc/CANFAR_openstack_ldap_integration.md

    user_name_attribute=uid
    user_mail_attribute=mail
    ```
    Note that this will be a read-only connection.
 Also, the attribute named for ```user_name_attribute``` is what a user will use to log in to the dashboard.
-It would be nice to be able to set ```user_id_attribute``` to something else, like ```nsuniqueid``, but unfortunately there is a [bug in this feature](https://bugs.launchpad.net/keystone/+bug/1361306).
-This is unfortunate because it would probably have enabled the LDAP server to contain two of the same name, as long as their IDs are different.
+It would be nice to be able to set ```user_id_attribute``` to something else, like ```nsuniqueid```, but unfortunately there is a [bug in this feature](https://bugs.launchpad.net/keystone/+bug/1361306).
+Otherwise it would have enabled the LDAP server to contain two of the same name, as long as their IDs are different.

 4. **Update roles for admin and service users**